-Other books by this author include Dates from Hell, Pale Demon, Unbound, Something Deadly This Way Comes, The Good, the Bad, and the Undead, Every Which Way But Dead, A Fistful of Charms, For a Few Demons More, The Outlaw Demon Wails, Black Magic Sanction, A Perfect Blood, "Pet Shop Boys", "Trouble on Reserve", Into the Woods, Holidays are Hell, Ever After, The Drafter, "Waylaid", The Operator, The Turn: The Hollows Begins with Death
+Other books by this author which I have reviewed include Dates from Hell, Pale Demon, Unbound, Something Deadly This Way Comes, The Good, the Bad, and the Undead, Every Which Way But Dead, A Fistful of Charms, For a Few Demons More, The Outlaw Demon Wails, Black Magic Sanction, A Perfect Blood, "Pet Shop Boys", "Trouble on Reserve", Into the Woods, Holidays are Hell, Ever After, The Drafter, "Waylaid", The Operator, The Turn: The Hollows Begins with Death

 Seventh in the Rachel Morgan / The Hollows paranormal fantasy series revolving around the partners in the Vampiric Charms agency in an alternate Cincinnati, Ohio.

 Well, there’s a screw-up for the books, I thought for sure it was Cleveland and Lady Galaxy pointed out that I was wrong.
 The series is based in Cincinnati!
 Duh…

 In 2009, White Witch, Black Curse was nominated for the Goodreads Choice Award for Fantasy.

 Some days, it just doesn’t pay a girl to get outta bed…especially when all the good one attempts only results in people seeing you as bad.

 Harrison has written a compelling story in an even more compelling series…White Witch, Black Curse just grabbed me up and made me cry as Rachel remembers what happened the night Kist died.
 There are so many mini-plots embedded throughout the story which Harrison “twists” on and drags us further along, even as she drops more breadcrumbs along the primary road of the series.
 Truly a master in building tension and intrigue.